ScopeLift/foundry-template/README.md

 - Runs tests with the `ci` profile.
 - Verifies contracts are within the [size limit](https://eips.ethereum.org/EIPS/eip-170) of 24576 bytes.
+- Runs `forge coverage` and verifies a minimum coverage threshold is met.
 - Runs `slither`, integrated with GitHub's [code scanning](https://docs.github.com/en/code-security/code-scanning).
 See the [Configuration](#configuration) section to learn more.

 The CI also runs [scopelint](https://github.com/ScopeLift/scopelint) to verify formatting and best practices: